 Linemen installing rural power lines in 1935, National Archives

 Not only would this create good-paying union jobs, but a PUD-run network could be operated affordably on fiber optic network infrastructure that already exists.
-While the PUD cannot offer direct residential service, recent legislation passed by the state legislature allows for Port Districts and other municipalities to offer residential service in direct competition with corporate monopolies like Comcast.
+While the PUD cannot offer direct residential service, PUDs can partner with other municipalities to offer residential service in direct competition with corporate monopolies like Comcast.

 The PUD should coordinate with these local municipalities, as well as co-ops and non-profits, to help bring public broadband to Thurston County.
-Using technologies such as 5G and mesh networks to create rural coverage, the PUD could keep infrastructure, buildout and equipment costs down.
+Using mesh networks and other wireless technologies to create rural coverage, the PUD could keep infrastructure, buildout and equipment costs down.
 In fact, according to the PUD’s own 2015 study, a public broadband network would be profitable within five years.